-• The service had systems in place to manage significant events.

-- The service had a clear vision to deliver high quality care for patients. - The service had clearly defined systems, processes and practices to minimise risks to patient safety. - Policies and procedures were in place to govern all relevant areas. - Staff had been trained in areas relevant to their role. - The service had systems in place for monitoring and auditing the care that had been provided. - The GPs assessed patients' needs and delivered care in line with current evidence-based guidance. - Information about services was available and easy to understand. - The GPs had the skills and knowledge to deliver effective care and treatment. - There was an effective system in place for obtaining patients' consent. - The service had systems and processes in place to ensure that patients were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - The service had good facilities and was well equipped to treat patients and meet their needs. - The service was aware of and complied with the requirements of the Duty of Candour.
+- The service had systems in place to manage significant events. - The provider had a clear vision to deliver high quality care for patients. - There were clearly defined systems, processes and practices to minimise risks to patient safety. - Staff had been trained in areas relevant to their role. - The service had systems in place for monitoring and auditing the care that had been provided. - The clinicians assessed patients' needs and delivered care in line with current evidence-based guidance. - Information about services provided was available and easy to understand. - The clinicians had the skills and knowledge to deliver effective care and treatment. - There was an effective system in place for obtaining patients' consent. - The service had systems and processes in place to ensure that patients were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - The service had good facilities and was well equipped to treat patients and meet their needs. - The service was aware of and complied with the requirements of the Duty of Candour.